Miami RedHawks men's ice hockey: Frozen Four appearances (2009–2013)

-Final CCHA Seasons

 The RedHawks finished the 2010–11 regular season ranked third in the CCHA, 23-10-6 (.667), giving the team a first round bye in the 2011 CCHA Tournament.
 The RedHawks faced Alaska in the second round and swept Alaska by a combined score of 8–2.
 The RedHawks then beat Notre Dame 6–2 in semifinal round and dismantled the Western Michigan Broncos 5-2 in the championship to give the university its first Mason Cup.
 After the strong finish in the regular season the team was ranked as a #1 seed in the 2011 NCAA Tournament.
 The RedHawks were placed into the Northeast Regional at the Verizon Wireless Arena in Manchester, New Hampshire.
 In the opening round of the tournament the team faced the 4th-seeded New Hampshire Wildcats and lost 3–1 in front of a pro-New Hampshire crowd.

 Miami senior forward Andy Miele (first-team All-American) was named as the 2011 Hobey Baker Award winner, becoming the university's first Hobey Baker winner.
 Miele lead the nation in scoring with 71 points (24 goals and 47 assists).
 It was the most in Division I since the 2002–03 season and 11 more than the second highest scorer in the 2010–11 season.
 In addition, he had at least one point in 33 games and multiple points in 22 and tied a school record with a 17-game points streak from January 8, 2011, to March 19, 2011.

 In July 2011, following the announcement in June 2011 that the Big Ten Conference will begin sponsoring men's ice hockey, the athletic directors of Miami and five other schools, Colorado College, the University of Denver, the University of Minnesota Duluth, the University of Nebraska Omaha, and the University of North Dakota, announced the formation of the National Collegiate Hockey Conference.
 Miami would remain in the CCHA until the NCHC began play in the 2013–14 season.